dataprofessor/streamlit-layout/README.md

 import streamlit as st
 ```

+We'll start by first defining the page layout to be displayed in the `wide` mode, which allows the page content to expand to the browser's width.
 ```python
 st.set_page_config(layout="wide")
 ```

+Next, we'll give the Streamlit app a title.
 ```python
 st.title('How to layout your Streamlit app')
 ```

+An expandable box titled `About this app` is placed under the app title.
+Upon expansion, we'll see additional details inside.
 ```python
 with st.expander('About this app'): st.write('This app shows the various ways on how you can layout your Streamlit app.') st.image('https://streamlit.io/images/brand/streamlit-logo-secondary-colormark-darktext.png', width=250)
 ```

+Input widgets for accepting user input is placed in the sidebar as specified by using the `st.sidebar` command before the Streamlit commands `text_input` and `selectbox`.
+Input values entered or selected by the user are assigned and stored in the `user_name`, `user_emoji` and `user_food` variables.
 ```python
 st.sidebar.header('Input')
 user_name = st.sidebar.text_input('What is your name?')